GabrielLoiseau/tau-eval/docs/installation.rst

     git clone https://github.com/gabrielloiseau/tau-eval.git
     cd tau-eval

 2) Create an environment with your own preferred package manager.
-We used [python 3.10](https://www.python.org/downloads/release/python-3100/) and dependencies listed in [`pyproject.toml`](pyproject.toml).
-If you use [conda](https://docs.conda.io/en/latest/), you can just run the following commands from the root of the project:
+We used `Python 3.10 <https://www.python.org/downloads/release/python-3100/>`_ and dependencies listed in `pyproject.toml <pyproject.toml>`_.
+If you use `conda <https://docs.conda.io/en/latest/>`_, you can just run the following commands from the root of the project:

 .. code-block:: bash